The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: Reionization of the universe

-This good agreement with observational constraints is not necessarily expected: while overdense regions such as the one we are modelling here are rich in ionizing sources (as shown in the previous section), there is also more gas to reionize compared to a field environment.
-Earlier studies have found conflicting results: for instance, the simulations of \citet{Ciardi2003} have suggested that protoclusters could actually be completely reionized later than average environments, while the beginning of the reionization process happens earlier.
+This good agreement with observational constraints is not necessarily expected: While overdense regions such as the one we are modelling here are rich in ionizing sources (as shown in the previous section), there is also more gas to reionize compared to a field environment.
+Earlier studies have found conflicting results: For instance, the simulations of \citet{Ciardi2003} have suggested that protoclusters could actually be completely reionized later than average environments, while the beginning of the reionization process happens earlier.
 Using a semi-analytical approach, \citet{Kulkarni2011} found that on the contrary, overdense regions are reionized earlier in their model.
-More recent very large scale simulations by e.g. \citet{Iliev2006,Iliev2014} point toward the opposite direction: they found a positive correlation between the reionization redshift and the overdensity of the region.
-We should note however that reionization simulations have tremendously progressed these past few years: for instance, \Obelisk has a mass resolution 100 times better than the \citet{Ciardi2003} simulation, and evolves the radiation field directly coupled with the hydrodynamical evolution.
+More recent very large-scale simulations for instance by \citet{Iliev2006,Iliev2014} point towards the same direction: They found a positive correlation between the reionization redshift and the overdensity of the region.
+We should note, however, that reionization simulations have tremendously progressed these past few years: For instance, \Obelisk has a mass resolution 100 times better than the \citet{Ciardi2003} simulation, and evolves the radiation field directly coupled with the hydrodynamical evolution.
 Nevertheless, this suggests that the complex balance between an increased number of both sources and sinks of ionizing photons needs to be studied in more detail.
+The detailed comparison between \Obelisk and these earlier works is difficult: The correlation between reionization history and density will depend on how the environment affects the source properties, such as the escape fraction or star formation.
+In \citet{Ciardi2003}, a constant \fesc is assumed, and no radiative feedback is implemented.
+By comparison, \citet{Kulkarni2011} and \citet{Iliev2014} both assume that star formation is suppressed in the lowest-mass haloes and incorporate \fesc in their source model.
+Since these works aim to match the average reionization history, suppressing star formation in low-mass haloes will lead to a more clustered source distribution and could explain the ionization history - density correlation they suggest.
+In our study, these effects are taken into account self-consistently.
+However, we did not disentangle the effects of Jeans suppression and varying \fesc or luminosity with environment: we defer the study of the role of environment on the ionizing output of galaxies to a future work.
 In \Obelisk, we find that even though our reionization mid-point is fully consistent with constraints on the average reionization redshift, the end of reionization is a bit delayed: $z_{99} = 5.92$.
-This can be seen again in Fig.~\ref{fig:qhi_history}: the simulation overshoots the data points from \citet{Fan2006}.
+This can be seen again in Fig.~\ref{fig:qhi_history}: The simulation overshoots the data points from \citet{Fan2006}.
 It is entirely possible that this comes from the details of the simulation setup, but this is still suggestive that the very end of reionization happens later in \Obelisk than in an average environment.
 By comparison, with a similar simulation setup\footnote{This also comes from the fact that \citet{Rosdahl2018} used the v2.0 of the \bpass library.
 Using \bpass v2.1.0, they find a significantly delayed reionization {Rosdahl et al. (in prep)}.} (albeit with higher spatial resolution), \citet{Rosdahl2018} finds that the \sphinx volume is 99\% reionized at $z \sim 7$.
-This is reminiscent of the results of e.g. \citet{Aubert2018}, who showed using the \textsc{CoDa I-AMR} simulation that in environments like the Local Group, reionization of progenitors of the most massive haloes starts earlier but last significantly longer.
+This is reminiscent for instance of the results of \citet{Aubert2018}, who showed using the \textsc{CoDa I-AMR} simulation that in environments similar to the Local Group, reionization of progenitors of the most massive haloes starts earlier but last significantly longer.